-As of June 30, 2016, the average output per worker across the industries Wood Products RLF loan recipients did business in was equal to \$238,771 per worker.
-That calculates to an estimated impact of the 579 employees working for the 12 reporting companies of \$138.2 million in production within the Montana economy.
+As of June 30, 2016, the average output per worker across the industries Wood Products RLF loan recipients did business in was equal to \$238,780 per worker.
+That calculates to an estimated impact of the 579 employees working for the 12 reporting companies of \$138.3 million in production within the Montana economy.

-Compared to the previous year (June 30, 2015), on average estimated output per worker decreased by 4.4 percent representing a total output value of employment decrease of 9.1 percent over the prior period.
+Compared to the previous period (June 30, 2015), on average estimated output per worker decreased by 6.0 percent representing a total output value of employment decrease of 10.6 percent.
 Because more and more companies are paying off their Wood Products RLF loans releasing them from their reporting obligations to MDOC, the calculated change from the prior period isn't necessarily representative of actual change in output value of production within the local economy.
-For example, one of the companies not included in this year's figures - Tricon Timber, LLC - employed more than 140 employees at the time they paid off their Wood Products RLF loan.
 Year to year comparisons using this metric should be used with caution for this reason.

 Looking back to 2009, these figures represent a 27.9 percent increase in average output per worker and a 5.5 percent increase in the total output value of employees.
+Note - this section has been updated for the August 2018 report due to the availability of more recent Implan models.